Directly from the specialist – high-quality technology so that you get the best solution.

 • Volume control, especially when using the Audio Return Channels (ARC)

-• Transmission of device names
+• Transfer of device names

 • Automatic switching on of connected devices